-In the 2008-09 academic year, a "rationalised" four-digit course numbering scheme was introduced to replace the ad hoc four digit scheme created in 2004.
-The first digit still represents the year, the second digit indicates the subject area (0=general interest, 1=foundation, 2=techniques, 3=classical/thermal, 4=electrodynamics, 5=quantum, 6=experimental, 7=other/research), and the third and fourth digits number the course within a given subject area.
+In the 2008-09 academic year course numbers were revised.
+The first digit represents the year, the second digit indicates the subject area (0=general interest, 1=foundation, 2=techniques, 3=classical/thermal, 4=electrodynamics, 5=quantum, 6=experimental, 7=other/research), and the third and fourth digits number the course within a given subject area.